e271828e/Flight.jl/docs/notes/design/framework_spec.md

 and at the [§11][s11] staging shapes, the full C172X demo read as a load test on the periphery, and the strapdown IMU challenge to the [§3][s3] class split. [§16][s16] records the three axes still to be settled, the migration of FlightPhysics and FlightApps among them.
-Appendices A–D follow: the taught-contract index, the API synopsis, the diagnostic kind set, and the glossary.

-Part V assumes the whole specification and norms almost none of it.
-[Appendix C][sC] is the exception, since its kind set is made normative.
+Part V assumes the whole specification and norms none of it.
 The case studies are evidence rather than rules, so where a measurement here and a rule earlier disagree, the rule wins.
 They keep their worked comparisons at full resolution, which is the one place the rationale-belongs-in-the-decision-log rule is relaxed.